puniverse/pulsar/docs/index.md

 (rcv @self)
 ~~~

-But, again, while an actor can be treated as a fiber with a channel, it has some extra features that give it a super-extra punch.
+While an actor can be treated as a fiber with a channel, it has some extra features that give it a super-extra punch.
 Actors normally receive messages with the `receive` function, like so:

 ~~~ clojure
 (receive)